Eggplant and Zucchini Involtini from an Italy Culinary Tour

 Eggplant and Zucchini Involtini

-* 4 ounces provolone, drained mozzarella or caciotta cheese, cut into 8 slices
+- 4 ounces provolone, drained mozzarella or caciotta cheese, cut into 8 slices, for dressing

 1. Preheat the broiler.
 Prepare the eggplant and zucchini slices: Lightly brush both sides of each eggplant slice with a little extra-virgin olive oil then lay flat on a broiler rack.
 Repeat with the zucchini slices.
 The oil prevents the slices from drying out or burning during cooking.
 (Do not salt the slices or juices are released and they will dry out during broiling and baking.)